adr1enbe4udou1n/blog/content/posts/19-a-beautiful-gitops-day-9/index.md

 {{< /highlight >}}

 And you're done !
-Go to `https://demo.kube.rocks/healthz` to confirm it's working.
+Go to `https://localhost:xxxx/healthz` to confirm it's working.
 Try to stop the database with `docker compose stop` and check the healthz endpoint again, it should return `503` status code.
+Then push the code.

 {{< alert >}}
-The `Microsoft.Extensions.Diagnostics.HealthChecks` package is very extensible and you can add any custom check to enrich the health app status.
+The `Microsoft.Extensions.Diagnostics.HealthChecks` package is very extensible, you can add any custom check to enrich the health app status.
 {{< /alert >}}

 And finally the probes: